-The EPA has released the fuel-economy ratings for the updated 2018 Honda Accord Hybrid.
-The latest incarnation of the fuel-sipping sedan gets an even 47 mpg across the board in its city, highway and combined estimates.
+The EPA has released the fuel-economy estimates for the updated hybrid version of the 2018 Honda Accord.
+The latest incarnation of the fuel-sipping Honda sedan gets an even 47 mpg across the board in its city, highway and combined mpg estimates.

-Strangely, those figures are worse than the fuel-economy ratings of the previous generation - the 2017 Accord Hybrid boasted 49/47/48 mpg city/highway/combined, despite the two cars sharing the same hybrid drivetrain that produces 212 net horsepower.
-A clear explanation as to why this is the case was not immediately available, but considering the new 2018 model is also a touch lighter than last year’s, we’re curious to find out.
+Strangely, those gas mileage figures from the EPA are worse than the fuel-economy ratings of the previous generation Honda – the 2017 Accord Hybrid boasted 49/47/48 mpg city/highway/combined, despite the two cars sharing the same hybrid drivetrain that produces 212 net horsepower.
+A clear explanation as to why these Hondas and their mpg figures differ is the case was not immediately available, but considering the new 2018 Honda Accord model is also a touch lighter than last year’s sedan, we’re curious to find out.

-How do these latest ratings stack up against the competition?
+How do these latest fuel economy estimates for the hybrid-powered Accord stack up against the competition?
 Right in the middle.
-The 2018 Toyota Camry Hybrid leads the pack at 52 mpg combined, while the Honda Accord edges out the 2018 Chevrolet Malibu Hybrid (46 mpg combined) and beats the 2018 Hyundai Sonata Hybrid handily (41 mpg combined).
+Toyota leads the gas mileage pack with the 2018 Toyota Camry Hybrid seeing fuel economy at 52 mpg (combined), while the Honda Accord’s gas mileage edges out the 2018 Chevrolet Malibu Hybrid (46 mpg combined) and beats the 2018 Hyundai Sonata Hybrid fuel economy handily (41 mpg combined).